clas-web/multisite-csv-importer/readme.md

 - _subject_ : The subject of the search and replace.
 Valid options are: "name", "url", "description".
 - _regex_ : The regex to match against the subject.
 - _replace-text_ : The text to replace the matched portion of the subject.

+### Taxonomies

+__Required Fields__

+These four fields are required for all posts and pages.

+- _site_ : The slug of the site.
+- _type_ : "taxonomy"
+- _action_ : The action to take.
+  - _add_ : Adds the taxonomy terms specified.
+  - _delete_ : Deletes the taxonomy terms specified.
+- _name_ : The name of the taxonomy.
+- _terms_ : The terms to add or delete.

 ## Custom taxonomies